jeffpar/pcjs.v1/my_modules/diskdump/README.md

 Building images from folders/files
 ---
-I finally ported the code in [convdisk.php](/bin/convdisk.php) that creates disk images from the contents of local files/folders, which you can now access via the *diskdump* API.
+I finally ported the code in [convdisk.php](/bin/convdisk.php) that creates disk images from the contents of local files/folders, which you can now access via the *DiskDump* API.

 For example: